Colleges by Location

 Student Population Diversity

-In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 144, and the number of Black American students was 86.
-951 undergraduate students at this school identified as Hispanic/Latino and 797 identified with more than one race.
-The school also had 11 students who identified as Native Hawaiian or other Pacific Islander, and 210 American Indian or Alaska Native students.
+This school had 144 Asian students and 86 Afro-American students in 2025.
+951 undergraduate students at this school declared as Hispanic/Latino and 797 identified with more than one race.
+The school also had 11 students who declared as Native Hawaiian or other Pacific Islander, and 210 American Indian or Alaska Native students.
 There were also 91 students whose ethnicity is unknown.

 Cost